Deep transfer learning for image classification: a survey: Instance Based Approaches

-The improvement in using fine-tuning over fixed pretrained features for Stanford Cars and FGVC Aircraft is significantly larger, at 25.4\% and 25.7\%, than for any of the 10 other datasets used in the experiments.
+It is interesting to note that the improvement in using fine-tuning over fixed pretrained features for Stanford Cars and FGVC Aircraft is significantly larger, at 25.4\% and 25.7\%, than for any of the 10 other datasets used in the experiments.
 This indicates that the pretrained features are not well suited to the task.
-For comparison, at the other end of the similarity scale, Oxford-IIIT Pets shows one of the largest improvements from 83.2\% accuracy for training from random initialisation to 94.5\% accuracy for fine tuning a pretrained model.
+For comparison, at the other end of the similarity scale, Oxford-IIIT Pets shows one of the largest improvements from 83.2\% accuracy for training from random initialization to 94.5\% accuracy for fine-tuning a pretrained model.
 For this dataset the increase in performance using fine-tuning compared to fixed pretrained weights is marginal at 1.1\%.
 This shows that the pretrained features are well suited to the task without fine-tuning.
-This difference in performance is likely compounded by the fact that Oxford-IIIT Pets is around half the size of both Stanford Cars and FGVC Aircraft.
-More recent work has shown that the difference between performance on the target task using fixed pretrained weights versus fine-tuning with even very poor hyperparameters can be used to predict transfer learning hyperparameters for a given source and target task and model \cite{plested2021non}.
+Recent work has demonstrated several ways to effectively predict how well a pretrained model will transfer to a particular target task.
+These methods are covered in Section \ref{sec:best_prac}.